 How to start marketing your multifamily property with social media

 So you want to start promoting your property on social media — but how do you do it?
-Social media marketing requires time and consistency, but with a little effort and the right strategy, even the busiest property manager can be successful.
+Social media marketing requires time and consistency, but with a little effort and the right digital marketing strategy, even the busiest property manager can be successful.

 Here are the top four tips for marketing your property with social media:

 1. Define your goal

 Before you create your social media account or upload your logos, you should have a clear goal.

 A goal is the guiding star through your social media journey.
 Without a goal, your audience won’t be targeted, your messaging won’t be crisp, and your outcomes will be poor.

 Your goal should follow the S.M.A.R.T. acronym: specific, measurable, achievable, relevant, and time-bound.

 - Grow our social media followers by 100 in one month

 - Generate 10 new prospect tours in three months